Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

 \subsection{Second and third layer: temporal and logical operators}

-The second layer has 2 types of temporal operators, "eventually" and "always" $\event_{[t_1,t_2]},\always_{[t_1,t_2]}$, where the time parameters $t_1, t_2$ are also learned from data.
-The third layer includes 2 types of logical operators i.e., conjunction $\land$ and disjunction $\lor$.
+The second layer has 2 types of temporal operators, "eventually" $\event_{[t_1,t_2]}$ and "always" $\always_{[t_1,t_2]}$, where the time variables $t_1, t_2$ are learned from data.
+The third layer includes 2 types of logical operators, conjunction $\land$ and disjunction $\lor$.
 The quantitative semantics of these four operators are defined in \eqref{stl-semantics}.
-However, \eqref{stl-semantics:sub3}, \eqref{stl-semantics:sub3} are not differentiable with respect to time variables $t_1,t_2$.
-Moreover, the gradient of the min/max function in \eqref{stl-semantics} is zero everywhere except for the min/max point, and then the network does not learn through the back-propagation.
+However, \eqref{stl-semantics:sub3}, \eqref{stl-semantics:sub4} are not differentiable with respect to time variables $t_1,t_2$.
+Moreover, the gradient of the min/max function in \eqref{stl-semantics} is zero everywhere except for the min/max point, thus, the neural network does not learn through the back-propagation.